Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Results and Discussion

 \section{Results and Discussion}

-During the collision process, the BS sequentially sweeps through the post-shock CNM, the post-shock outflow, and the unshocked outflow.
-For clouds located in the inner regions (e.g., $r \sim 10^{-2}$ pc), the column density of the CNM swept by the FS is usually much lower than that of the unshocked outflow, and the BS primarily interacts with the post-shock CNM.
-However, the situation is different for clouds located in the outer region, where the interaction of the BS with the shocked CNM and the shocked outflow begins to play an important role.
-In addition, factors such as cloud morphology and distribution, as well as the angular distribution and variability of the outflow, all influence the BS.
-Thus, the BS is complex and encompasses a wide range of subtypes.
+During the collision process, the bow shock sequentially sweeps through the post-shock CNM, the post-shock outflow, and the unshocked outflow.
+For clouds located in the inner regions (e.g., $r \sim 10^{-2}$ pc), the column density of the CNM swept by the forward shock is usually much lower than that of the unshocked outflow, and the bow shock primarily interacts with {the unshocked outflow} However, the situation is different for clouds located in the outer region, where the interaction of the bow shock with the shocked CNM and the shocked outflow begins to play an important role.
+In addition, factors such as cloud morphology and distribution, as well as the angular distribution and variability of the outflow, all influence the bow shock.
+Thus, the bow shock is complex and encompasses a wide range of subtypes.
 It is difficult to comprehensively account for all these factors within a single study.
-In this work, we present a preliminary investigation, focusing on several key characteristics of the radio emission from the BS alone, as well as from the combination of the BS+FS.
-Note that for the spherical cloud, we considered only one cloud positioned on the $+Z$-axis in the BS-only models, while we examine two clouds that are symmetrically positioned on the $\pm Z$/polar-axis in the (BS+FS) cases.
+In this work, we present a preliminary investigation, focusing on several key characteristics of the radio emission from the bow shock alone, as well as from the combination of the bow shock+forward shock.
+Note that for the spherical cloud, we considered only one cloud positioned on the $+Z$-axis in the bow shock-only models, while we examine two clouds that are symmetrically positioned on the $\pm Z$/polar-axis in the (bow shock+forward shock) cases.